Shwabbaa/cryptopack-docs/docs/source/features/backrooms.rst

 Evolutions:

-Rupture
-"""""""""""
+* **Rupture**

   The next arrow you shoot spawns an end crystal that doesn't break blocks.

   Cooldown: 15s

   Items: Bow, Crossbow

-Chaos
-"""""""""""
+* **Chaos**

   Arrows you shoot have random potion effects.

   Items: Bow, Crossbow

-Poison Edge
-"""""""""""
+* **Poison Edge**

   Attacking mobs gives them poison 2 for 5 seconds.
 Attacking players gives them poison 1 for 5 seconds.

   Items: All Swords (not the Hammer)

-Ground Pound
-"""""""""""
+* **Ground Pound**

   Launch a ground pound that does 18-26 damage to nearby entities.

   Cooldown: 15s

   Items: Hammer

-Fireball
-"""""""""""
+* **Fireball**

   Launch a fireball that doesn't break blocks.

   Cooldown: 15s

   Items: All Swords (not the Hammer)

-Deflect
-"""""""""""
+* **Deflect**

   Take 60% less projectile damage.
 Enemies that attack you will be knocked back.

   Items: Chestplates

-Overshield
-"""""""""""
+* **Overshield**

   Being undamaged for 7.5 seconds heals up to 5 absorption hearts.

   Items: Chestplates